Judgement Day in Islam: Destruction and resurrection

 his past faults" (just as sinners suffer in the grave before Resurrection Day).
 The resurrected will gather for "The Perspiration" — a time when all created beings, including men, angels, jinn, devils and animals will sweat, unshaded from the sun, awaiting their fate.

-Sinners and nonbelievers will suffer and sweat longer on this day, which some say will last for "50,000 years" (based on Q.70:4) and others only 1000 (based on Q.32:4).
+Sinners and nonbelievers will suffer and sweat longer on this day, which some say will last for "50,000 years" (based on Q.70:4) and others only 1000 (based on Q.32:5).

-Judgement
+Judgment

 The final judgment (Reckoning, ḥisāb) where God judges each soul for their lives lived on earth, will be "carried out with absolute justice" accepting no excuses, and examine every act and intention—no matter how small, but "through the prerogative of God's merciful will".

 Quran verses in Al-Haqqah (surah 69) are thought to refer to the reckoning on Judgement Day:

 As for the one who is given his book in his right hand, he will say: Take and read my book.

 I knew that I would be called to account.

 And he will be in a blissful condition (Q.69:19–21) ....